 Zion serves the Muscatine Community and Beyond

 Our mission at Zion Lutheran Church is to share daily bread with all people.
-One of the ways in which we strive to live out this mission is by serving people in need within our community.
+We strive to live out this mission is by serving people in need within our community.

-The vision of our ministry took shape in 1884, when a group of faithful men and women had the vision to plant a congregation in the young city of Muscatine on a corner lot at 5th Street and Sycamore.
+The vision of our ministry took shape in 1884 when a group of faithful men and women had the foresight to plant a congregation in the young city of Muscatine on a corner lot at 5th Street and Sycamore.
 We have grown a lot in our many years of ministry and have served many in our community through our compassionate ministry.

 We are proud of our rich history of social ministry in Muscatine and invite you to join our ministry as we seek to serve others in Christ’s name!

 Get involved with our many ministries that have an impact on our community!

 - Zion Lutheran Church is the founding church of the Lutheran Living Senior Campus.
 The Lutheran Living Senior Campus was established by Zion’s founding pastor, Henry Reinemund in the late 1880’s.
 Lutheran Living is now a social ministry of the Evangelical Lutheran Church in America (ELCA) as it provides caring service to our community’s senior residences.
 We continue to seek ways to minister to our members and residents.
 Past projects include a staff appreciation event as well as collecting Christmas gifts for residents who have no family through our “Angel Tree” ministry.